hdgarrood/purescript-debugged/README.md

   more types.

-The intention (if this experiment turns out to be successful) is that every data type of kind `Type` should have a `Debug` instance, so that you never get the dreaded NoInstanceFound error when you're just trying to see something in the repl.
+The intention (if this experiment turns out to be successful) is that every data type of kind `Type` should have a `Debug` instance.
+This makes the repl's UX a lot nicer, and is an important step towards banishing the dreaded NoInstanceFound errors you often see when you're just trying to play with something in the repl.

 For more background, see my [Down with Show][] blog series.